medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 ##### MedComMessagingOrganization
 The [MedComMessagingOrganization](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html) profile is used in a CareCommunication to describe the sender and primary receiver of the notification.
 Please notice, that carbon-copy receiver is not allowed in a CareCommunication.
 Both the sender and receiver shall be identified using a SOR- and EAN-identifier.

-##### MedComMessagingProvenance
+##### MedComCareCommunicationProvenance

-The [MedComMessagingProvenance](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) profile is used to track information about the activity of the communication, e.g. if the message describes a 'new-message' or 'reply-message'.
+The [MedComCareCommunicationProvenance](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-carecommunication-provenance.html) profile is used to track information about the activity of the communication, e.g. if the message describes a 'new-message' or 'reply-message'.
 Activity codes can be found in [MedComCareCommunicationMessageActivityCodes ValueSet](https://medcomfhir.dk/ig/terminology/ValueSet-medcom-careCommunication-messagingActivities.html) on the Terminology IG.
-Note that all activity codes are allowed for a CareCommunication.
+Note that all not activity codes are allowed for a CareCommunication.
 The allowed activity codes are: new-message, reply-message and forward-message.

 In cases of a previously sent CareCommunications, MedComMessagingProvenance references the metadata of the latest message which makes it possible to create a historic overview of the admission.